econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 One intuitive idea is that people care not only about the current level of their consumption but also about how it compares to their past levels of consumption (they have "habit formation" in their preferences).
 For example, @10.1257/aer.90.3.341 show that a model with multiplicative habits can provide an explanation for otherwise puzzling patterns in the relationship between saving and growth across countries, and
-@10.2139/ssrn.302079 examine the implications of such a model for life-cycle choices.
+@10.2139/ssrn.302079 examines the implications of such a model for life-cycle choices.

 A second common modification to preferences considered by a substantial literature is the use of @10.1086/261750 preferences, which allow agents to be extremely risk averse with respect to financial risk at a point of time, while simultaneously allowing the agents to be willing to be quite willing to tolerate changes in consumption over time.
 Such preferences have been proposed as a way to solve various puzzles related to the relatively high rate of return that equity investments have exhibited over time.